 The students and professor meet weekly over a ten-week period, with most of the brainstorming and planning taking place during the first meeting.
 During the weekly meetings, students report on any new blog postings, and devise strategy and suggest content to fill any voids in the websites.
 The students have access 24/7 to update and edit the sites.

-“These past two years our students have been privy to a front row seat on the procedures, moving from good intentions to actually making a difference,” Dr. Penn stated.
+“These past four years our students have been privy to a front row seat on the procedures, moving from good intentions to actually making a difference,” Dr. Penn stated.
 “It has been a learning experience for us all.
 The websites will continue as long as I am teaching these courses, or the activists brainstorm another way to best impact their community.”

 The websites also have corresponding Facebook pages: mjcpovertyproject@mjcpovertyproject